OpenFn/lightning/README.md

 ```

 Take note of database names and ports in particular—they've got to match across
 your Postgres setup and your ENVs.
+You can run lightning without any ENVs
+assuming a vanilla postgres setup (see below), but you may want to make
+adjustments.

 #### Database Setup